Chinese tourists, angry over missing plane, shun Malaysia

 Flight MH370, with 239 people on board, vanished from civilian radar screens less than an hour after take-off on March 8 on a routine flight from Kuala Lumpur to Beijing.
 Most of the passengers were Chinese.

-"The Malaysian government deliberately delayed publicising real information about the flight.
+"The Malaysian government deliberately delayed publicizing real information about the flight.
 We should punish this completely irresponsible attitude and boycott Malaysian tourism," said a user of Sina Weibo, China's version of Twitter.

 "Originally I was considering travelling in Malaysia this year, now I think their country is so disgusting," wrote another microblogger.
 "They lied to everyone for half a month."